buildbuddy-io/buildbuddy/website/blog/buck2.md

 #### No Repository Phase

-In Bazel, external dependencies to the build is prepared before build execution happens in the "Repository Phase".
+In Bazel, external dependencies to the build are prepared before build execution happens, in the "Repository Phase".

 Buck2 is touted to be a single phases build tool, so how does it manage 3rd party dependencies then?
 Currently, there are only a limited set of options: